abhishekumrawal/UIUC-ECE374B-SP23.github.io/_resources/2022-12-11-CA-created-resources.md

     - Concept Tested: reductions

 Watch out for these problems coming to a course near you soon (once that course is launched I will make sure you guys get your due there as well).

+### Infrastructure support

+I'd like to also mention the following CAs how have helped develop the backend systems of the course:

+- New course infrastructure - Erin Kim
+- New course website - Rubin Zou